xieyuheng/inner/langs/prolog/the-power-of-prolog.md

 different logics:

 - propositional logic -- propositions are atomic
-  - can express NP-complete problems -- what does is mean?
+  - can express NP-complete problems -- what does this mean?

 - predicate logic -- a family of logics, which can be categorized by their order: